Alliance for Water Stewardship

 Our Global Commitment

 Nestlé Waters is proud of our commitment to certify all sites to the Alliance for Water Stewardship Standard by 2025.
-So far, Nestlé Waters has certified fifteen of its factories around the world, including all five of the Nestlé Waters North America factories in California.
+So far, Nestlé Waters has certified nineteen of its factories around the world, including all five of the Nestlé Waters North America factories in California.

 Our facility located in Ontario, California was the first AWS-certified site of any kind in North America, while the Cabazon facility is the first facility in North America to achieve an AWS Gold certification.
 In August 2019, the Stanwood bottling facility in Michigan earned Gold certification under AWS, NWNA’s second facility awarded this certification.
 Achieving advanced-level certification recognizes the additional effort and positive water stewardship outcomes that go beyond core requirements , including the site’s positive contribution to the local groundwater system, best practice of the site’s water balance, best practice of the site’s water quality, and implementation of a water education program, among others.